 Melco N100 Media Server – HiFi Review

 I have received a review sample of the Melco N100 media server.
-It is a very attractive piece of equipment and it benefits, in my view, in being half-sized so it fits well on a hi-fi rack or, in my case, in an IKEA Kallax Bookcase that accommodates, ironically, vinyl records perfectly, as well.
+It is a very attractive piece of equipment, and it benefits, in my view, in being half-sized.
+Hence, it fits well on a hi-fi rack or, in my case, in an IKEA Kallax Bookcase that accommodates, ironically, vinyl records perfectly.

 Design

-Melco N100 Media Server The Melco N100 Media Server builds on the N10 and the N1 digital library products introduced by Melco over the last few years.
-The Melco N100 Media Server has a 2TB hard disc drive and three USB 2.0 ports, one of which is at the front which is helpful for transferring files to the hard disc library.
+The Melco N100 Media Server builds on the N10 and the N1 digital library products introduced by Melco over the last few years.
+The Melco N100 Media Server has a 2TB hard disc drive and three USB 2.0 ports, one at the front, which is helpful for transferring files to the hard disc library.
 The menu system is intuitive and requires no help from the quickstart guide.
-The front USB port can be set up to accommodate expansion drives, backups, restoration and the like.
-The N100 is the same size and would fit perfectly with the D100 optical CD ripper that Melco also offers.
+The front USB port can be set up to accommodate expansion drives, backups, restoration, etc. The N100 is the same size and would fit perfectly with Melco’s D100 Optical CD player/ripper.
 The menu system allows this functionality to operate seamlessly.

-The chassis of the Melco N100 features their anti-vibration system called HS-S² (Highly Stable Storage System).
+The chassis of the Melco N100 features an anti-vibration system called HS-S² (Highly Stable Storage System).
 This is the same concept as their N1ZS/2A.
-This system is obviously designed to minimise mechanical noise.
+This system is designed to minimise mechanical noise.
 There is no cooling fan involved here, either.
-The N100 comes with a standard transformer led DC power lead but I have been supplied with a Plixir BDC 4A power supply that has 2 outputs, balanced, to deliver a very low noise linear DC power source to the Melco N100.
+The N100 comes with a standard transformer-led DC power lead, but I have been supplied with a Plixir BDC 4A power supply with two balanced outputs to deliver a very low-noise linear DC power source to the Melco N100.
 The Plixir is a heavy block of controlled power and comes in at £850 in the UK.
 I also have the new Melco S100 data switch that is also being supplied by the Plixir power supply.

 The N100 is a DLNA/UPnP media server with Twonky Server 8.5, however MinimServer as an optional ‘upgrade’.
 Now I am no UPnP master but a quick run through with Dan Reggatt, see this article, enabled me to upgrade to MinimServer UPnP.
 See below also for a description of this process.